GabeScott/standard-works-vault/General Conference/1976 April - The Church Employment System.md

 Brother and sisters, we have been reminded once again of the importance of wisely preparing our families for life’s challenges.
 Bishop Brown has outlined for us some important points—some of the elements of family preparedness and Church preparedness.
 I would like to discuss with you the Church employment system, which is just one part of Church preparedness.
 May I emphasize that we shall review familiar ideas this morning.
 This is not new, but it does need strong reemphasis.

-Earning our own way and sustaining ourselves has been the way of life since Adam and Eve were instructed as they left the Garden of Eden, “In the sweat of thy face shalt thou eat bread, till thou return unto the ground.”
-(Gen. 3:19.)
+Earning our own way and sustaining ourselves has been the way of life since Adam and Eve were instructed as they left the Garden of Eden, “In the sweat of thy face shalt thou eat bread, till thou return unto the ground.” ([[Genesis 3.19|Gen. 3:19]].)

 You and I as parents and leaders have a God-given opportunity to teach our children this great eternal principle.
 Along with the principle of honest and honorable work is the principle of self-reliance—not stubborn, arrogant independence, but humble yet strong self-respect and personal responsibility for ourselves.

 Now, while much of the responsibility for teaching these correct principles rests with the quorums of the priesthood, the primary responsibility for caring for ourselves rests with each of us and our families.
 We who are Welfare Services workers must never forget that our primary objective and the work of the priesthood is to help people to help themselves.

 When a ward member becomes unemployed or when he is underemployed, it is his responsibility to find new employment.
 Obviously, he will need to be taught and encouraged how to do this by his priesthood leaders.
 Many do not know the steps to take in finding or improving their employment situation and will need the help of their quorum leaders.
-The individual needs to search intelligently and persistently by reviewing job listings in newspapers, by visiting employment centers, by sending out resumés, by contacting relatives and friends, and by using whatever other honorable means may be available.
+The individual needs to search intelligently and persistently by reviewing job listings in newspapers, by visiting employment centers, by sending out resumés, by contacting relatives and friends, and by using whatever other honorable means may be available.

 As a member seeks employment, he should appropriately call on the resources of his entire family.
 This would include brothers, sisters, aunts, uncles, parents—everyone.
 What a tremendous opportunity for strengthening the bonds of family relationships as the family rallies to help one of their own!
 A strong, sustaining influence can be given during these discouraging times by family members who exhibit genuine and active concern for each other.